 What Dig This Does in Las Vegas

 It all started when Mumm was building a house in Colorado.
-“I did all the excavating for my property, and I’d never been on [an excavator] before,” he said.
+“I did all the excavating for my property, and I’d never been on before,” he said.
 “Two hours after being on that machine, I thought there might be other people who wanted to do it.”

 He and his wife Michelle opened a Steamboat Springs, Colo. location in 2007 before moving operations to Las Vegas in 2011.
 With 10 excavators, two bulldozers and two skid steer locators, there’s plenty of equipment and ample activities to participate in, including digging trenches, building tire pyramids and playing a modified version of basketball using excavators.
 In a city that loves a spectacle, Dig This fits right in.